iRahulP/Age__App/README.md

 # lifetimeAge
- Androd App which calculates your lifetime from years to precisely the last day!
+ Android App which calculates your lifetime from years to precisely the last day!